VKgit999hub/humanai_OCR_task/README.md

 The model utilized for this task is qantev’s Spanish TrOCR, which has been pre-trained on printed Spanish documents.
 To enhance its performance on handwritten text, the model was fine-tuned using:

-Rodrigo Dataset (handwritten text)
+1.Rodrigo Dataset (handwritten text)

-Synthetic Data generated using VRD Handwritten Text Generator
+2.Synthetic Data generated using VRD Handwritten Text Generator

 PEFT LoRA Adapters applied to the encoder and decoder attention modules

 Evaluation Metrics
 The fine-tuned model was evaluated using the following metrics:

-Word Error Rate (WER)
+1.Word Error Rate (WER)

-Character Error Rate (CER)
+2.Character Error Rate (CER)

-BLEU Score
+3.BLEU Score

 Transcriptions
 The generated transcriptions are stored in the pred_transcriptions folder, which consists of two directories: